ngageoint/mapcache-electron/BUILD.md

 `yarn electron:build-win`
 2. Build Linux
 `npm run electron:build-linux`
+  Note: Sharp does not build correctly on linux.
+When running electron-builder, it's not grabbing the node binary file and placing it in the node_modules/sharp/build/Release directory.
+When building on linux, after running `yarn `, run `yarn rebuild` to generate the necessary binary, then remove the "binding.gyp" file located in node_modules/sharp directory.
+This will prevent electron-builder from deleting the binary and failing to grab a new one during packaging.
+Sharp 0.33.0 made changes to the way the binaries are packaged, but it's still not showing up with that version either.
+It has references to @img/sharp-linux-x64, read the sharp install page for more info.
 3. Build Mac (note, ensure app is signed using Developer ID Application certificate) `yarn electron:build-mac`
 4. Build for Mac App Store (note, ensure app is signed by Apple Distribution certificate)